 Description:

 New York: Macaulay, 1929.
 Hardcover.
 Very Good.
 First edition.
 Octavo.
 262pp.
 Brown cloth with title stamped in black.
-Professionally recased and rebacked, preserving most of the original spine, the corners neatly refurbished, and the hinges seamlessly tightened, thus a presentable very good copy, lacking the original dust jacket but housed in a lightly worn custom clamshell case.
-A very nice presentation copy, Inscribed by McKay to silent film actor and director James Cruze: "To James Cruze - In anticipation of another story being especially written for submission to him.
+Professionally recased and rebacked, preserving most of the original spine, the corners neatly refurbished, and the hinges seamlessly tightened, thus a presentable very good copy, lacking the dust jacket; housed in a lightly worn custom clamshell case.
+A very nice presentation copy, Inscribed by Thurman to silent film actor and director James Cruze: "To James Cruze - In anticipation of another story being especially written for submission to him.
 Sincerely, Wallace Thurman."
 Both Thurman and Cruze were from Utah, outsiders in their communities.
 In *Down in the Dumps: Place, Modernity, American Depression*, Thurman is quoted as writing to playwright and producer William Jourdan Rapp in June, 1929: "Met James Cruze, who is quite anxious to see a script of Harlem...
-[Cruze] has long wanted to do a first class colored movie and showed me countless stories he has considered.…
+[Cruze] has long wanted to do a first class colored movie and showed me countless stories he has considered.
+He wants to…

 Read More Search Results: blacker the berry